Curren$y – Return to the Winner’s Circle

 Frost: 4.5/5 The beat, repeated at the end is not needed.

 Record Deals: 4/5 The song carries on far too long after the final first, but it gets a pass because I love this beat.

 Jets At Ya Neck: 4.75/5 (Great posse cut!)

-★★★★: Excellent; recommended to all fans of artist or genre.
+★★★★1/2: Stellar example of genre; peak potential.
 Amazing beat selection here and some of Curren$y’s best verses to date.
 A great listen throughout.
 This ranks amongst 2011’s best projects.

 Curren$y boasts an impressive streak of great albums/mixtapes, starting with This Ain’t No Mixtape, Smokee Robinson, Pilot Talk, and Pilot Talk 2 in 2010.
 I noticed an upgrade in Curren$y’s lyricism on Pilot Talk 2, and it continues throughout Return To The Winner’s Circle.
 Revisit Pilot Talk 1 to witness the lyrical upgrade!

 Coming off of Pilot Talk 2, I noticed a certain consistency in Curren$y’s lyricism.
 Between these two projects, Spitta’s bars are never bad or cringey; he’s molding himself into an overall good rapper & respectable lyricist.
 I find the beats on Return to the Winner’s Circle more intriguing than those on his last mixtape, Smokee Robinson, personally – because I love the boom-bap selections.